ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 the bottom-most Attesting Environment in an Attester will sign claims about one or more Target Environments (see also the DICE example at the end of {{conceptual}}) with a private key that the Attesting Environment possesses, and the Verifier will appraise the resulting Evidence with a public key it possesses, called a verification key below.
-While this is typical, cryptography other than public key may also be used.
+While use of public key cryptography is typical for a verification key, cryptography other than public key may also be used.

 Endorsing the linkage between such verification keys and their associated Attesting Environments is crucial to the verification process.